 Ann Eileen Lennert, Association of Arctic Expedition Cruise Operators (AECO)

 Ann opened her presentation by stressing the importance of local ownership and community perspective in tourism strategies.
 “Community engagement is a key, as well as, establishing good frames for long term cooperation and dialogue.
 It is important to plan when we want to have guests – and when we don’t”.

-Similarly in national parks, the importance of guidelines for visitors cannot be emphasized too much.
+Similarly in national parks, the importance of guidelines for visitors cannot be emphasized enough.
 Creating the guidelines requires a clear local perspective on what we want visitors to experience and how they are expected to behave during their visit.
 In addition, tourism management strategies should take into account community perspectives and ownership.
-For the guests, the most important thing is that they feel welcome, otherwise, there will simply be no future for tourism in the destination.
+As Taleb Rifai, the former Secretary General of the United Nations’ World Tourism Organization has said: “There is no future for travel and tourism if you are not welcome and embraced by the local community”.
 From the locals’ point of view, however, there are many factors to consider.
 For instance, it is not obvious that the residents want to have marked trails in their living area as that might cause disturbance and crowding.

 How Tour Companies Are Inspiring Tourists to Do Right?

 Anna Martinez, West Sweden Tourist Board